Bodie, California: Climate

 Bodie is a rare example of the dry-summer subarctic climate (Köppen climate classification Dsc), with hot to freezing summers and long, snowy winters, and is part of USDA Plant Hardiness Zone 5.
 Winds can sweep across the valley at close to 100 mph.
 Nights remain cold even through the summer, often dropping well below freezing throughout the year.

 With an average of 303 nights below freezing per year, Bodie rivals Utqiagvik, Alaska's 315, and no month has ever been completely frost-free.
-The fewest nights below freezing in a month was two, the exceptionally warm August 1967, whose mean minimum of 38.8 F was the highest during the twentieth century, although July 1896 had a mean minimum of 41.4 F. Bodie's actual highest minimum on record is 60 F on August 1 of 1968; however, on average only two nights per year stay above 50 F, and minima that high have never occurred between September 14 and June 4.
+The fewest nights below freezing in a month was two, the exceptionally warm August 1967, whose mean minimum of 38.8 F was the highest during the twentieth century, although July 1896 had a mean minimum of 41.4 F. Bodie's actual highest minimum on record is 60 F on August 1, 1968; however, on average only two nights per year stay above 50 F, and minima that high have never occurred between September 14 and June 4.

 The longest frost-free period is a mere thirty days from July 20 to August 18, 1901, but to illustrate the vast diurnal temperature range, Bodie had as many as 98 consecutive maxima at or above 68 F between June 9 and September 14, 2007 – which included the record hot July 2007 with mean maximum 82.1 F.

 The harsh weather is due to a particular combination of high altitude (8400 ft) and a very exposed plateau, with little in the way of a natural surrounding wall to protect the long, flat piece of land from the elements.
 Plenty of firewood was needed to keep residents warm through the long winters.
-Bodie is not located in a forest, so lumber had to be imported from Bridgeport, Benton, Carson City or Mono Mills.
-The winter of 1878–79 was particularly harsh and claimed the lives of many residents.
+Bodie is not located in a forest, so lumber had to be imported from Bridgeport, Benton, Carson City, or Mono Mills.
+The winter of 1878–79 was particularly harsh and deadly.
 On average, there are 22.7 days with 80 °F+ highs, 19.6 days where the high fails to rise above freezing, and 35 nights with sub-0 °F lows.
 The record high temperature of 91 F was set on July 21, 1988, while the record low of −36 F was set on February 13, 1903, which also saw the lowest maximum temperature of −4 F.

 Average annual precipitation is 11.79 in, with August on average being the driest month and January the wettest.
 There are an average of 60 days annually with measurable precipitation.
 The wettest "rain year" was from July 1968 to June 1969 with 22.18 in and the driest was from July 1999 to June 2000 with 6.24 in.
 The most precipitation in one month was 7.39 in in January 1901, and the most in 24 hours 4.57 in on February 12, 1895.
 Average annual snowfall is 93.2 in.
 The snowiest year was 1965 with 269 in.
 The most snow in one month was 97.1 in in January 1969.